 Landing pages should be search engine optimized (SEO) so that they can be easily found by search engines and users.
 This includes adding keywords to the page title and meta tags, as well as including relevant and high-quality content on the page.
 Optimizing your landing page for SEO will increase its visibility and improve its ranking in search engine results, making it more likely that potential customers will find it.

 One way to optimize your landing page for SEO is to include keywords in the page title and meta tags.
 These elements are used by search engines to understand the content of a page, so it’s important to include keywords that are relevant to the page’s content and that people are likely to search for.
 Additionally, make sure to include high-quality content on the page that provides value to the visitor and answers their questions.
-This will not only help with SEO but also will increase the chances of visitors staying and converting on the page.
+This will not only help with SEO but also will increase the chances of visitors staying and converting to the page.

 7- Keep it mobile-friendly: